Seven Sisters (Moscow): Kotelnicheskaya Embankment Building

 Another of Chechulin's works, 176 meters high, with 22 usable levels, the Kotelnicheskaya Embankment Building was strategically placed at the confluence of the Moskva River and Yauza River.
 The building incorporates an earlier 9-story apartment block facing Moskva River, by the same architects (completed in 1940).
 It was intended as an elite housing building.
 However, very soon after construction, units were converted to multi-family kommunalka (communal apartments).
-Built in a neo-gothic design, though also drew inspiration from Hotel Metropol.
+Its design was neo-gothic, though it also drew inspiration from Hotel Metropol.

 Kudrinskaya Square Building

 Designed by Mikhail Posokhin (Sr.) and Ashot Mndoyants.
-160 metres tall, 22 floors (18 usable in the wings and 22 in the central part).
-The building is located on the end of Krasnaya Presnya street, facing the Sadovoye Koltso and was primary built with high-end apartments for Soviet cultural leaders rather than politicians.
+160 meters tall, 22 floors (18 usable in the wings and 22 in the central part).
+The building is located on the end of Krasnaya Presnya street, facing the Sadovoye Koltso and was primarily built as high-end apartments for Soviet cultural leaders rather than politicians.

 Red Gate Administrative Building

 Designed by Alexey Dushkin of the Moscow Metro fame, this mixed-use block of 11-storey buildings is crowned with a slim tower (total height 133 meters, 24 levels).

 In this case, cryotechnology was indeed used for the escalator tunnels connecting the building with the Krasniye Vorota subway station.
 The building's frame was erected deliberately tilted to one side; when the frozen soil thawed, it settled down – although not enough for a perfect horizontal level.
-Then the builders warmed the soil by pumping hot water; this worked too well, the structure slightly overreacted, tilting to the opposite side but well within tolerance.
+Then the builders warmed the soil by pumping hot water; this worked too well, and the structure slightly overreacted, tilting to the opposite side but well within tolerance.

 Zaryadye Administrative Building (never built)

 In 1934, the Commissariat for Heavy Industries initiated a design contest for its new building on Red Square (on the site of State Universal Store, GUM).
 A last showcase for constructivists, this contest didn't materialize and GUM still stands.

 In 1947, the nearby medieval Zaryadye district was razed to make way for the new 32-story, 275-meter tower (the numbers are quoted as in the 1951 finalized draft).
 It is sometimes associated with the Ministry of Heavy Machinery, the same institution that ran a contest in 1934.
 However, in all public documents of this time its name is simply the administrative building, without any specific affiliation.
 Likewise, association with Lavrentiy Beria is mostly anecdotal.

-The tower, designed by Chechulin, was supposed to be the second largest after the University.
+The tower, designed by Chechulin, was supposed to be the second largest after the university.
 Eventually, the plans were cancelled at the foundation stage; these foundations were used later for the construction of the Rossiya Hotel (also by Chechulin, 1967, demolished 2006–2007).

+Palace of the Soviets (never built)

 Other cities

 While many cities in the former USSR and former Soviet Bloc countries have Stalinist skyscrapers, few fall in the same league as the Moscow vysotki.
-Of these three, Hotel Ukraina in Kyiv was completed in stripped-down form, without the tower and steeple originally planned for them.
+Of these three, Hotel Ukraina in Kyiv was completed in stripped-down form, without the tower and steeple originally planned for it.